widifadi/SEERI-Building_Segmentation/README.md

 Moreover, the prediction model resulted from the training will be stored in this directory: <br /> /content/drive/MyDrive/proj_name/model/bss_model/ <br />

 The prediction model that was used in the project can be downloaded [here](https://drive.google.com/drive/folders/1dweq_9_x8r_Hb6iXJpC3YqypLZjMdZP4?usp=sharing), which can then be uploaded to the directory mentioned above.

+Here are the result of model training and image segmentation process.
 ![Prediction Result](https://github.com/widifadi/SEERI-Building_Segmentation/assets/82517622/650b430b-7454-4078-a5af-6a5edf923a04)
 ![Best IoU Plot](https://github.com/widifadi/SEERI-Building_Segmentation/assets/82517622/34f2b996-3a0a-49ae-b616-43d4b5e1d87f)
 ![Best Dice Loss Plot](https://github.com/widifadi/SEERI-Building_Segmentation/assets/82517622/4bfa6feb-d445-4893-83d4-1ccefe3d81d9)